WonkaCCS/candyflashweb/README.md

 cool thing

-Credits for Enderspearl184 for the files needed to pull this off.
+Credits to Enderspearl184 for the files needed to pull this off.